Vpet95/git-sc/README.md

 git-sc open <story-id>
 ```

 This command requires knowledge of your Shortcut workspace name.
-You can specify it either with the `-w` or `--workspace` option, or through the configuration file via the `shortcutWorkspace` field. e.g.
+You can specify it either with the `-w` or `--workspace` option, or through the configuration file via the `shortcutWorkspace` field under `common` options. e.g.

 ```
 git-sc open 12345 -w myworkspace